-Abseiling is a popular activity within the park with many climbing enthusiasts and organised groups (with qualified leaders) trying their skills on the bluffs at Brooyar’s Point Pure and Eagles Nest abseiling sites.
+Abseiling is a popular activity within the park.
+Many climbing enthusiasts and organised groups (with qualified leaders) try their skills on the bluffs at Brooyar’s Point Pure and Eagles Nest abseiling sites.

-Bookings are required prior to arrival and dogs are permitted but must remain under control and on a leash at all times.
-Camping permits are required and fees apply.
-A camping tag with your booking number must be displayed at your camp site.
-You can access the park from it’s southern entrance by taking the Gympie—Woolooga Road and turning right into Diggins Road and onto Greendale Road.
+Bookings are required before arrival, and dogs are permitted but must remain under control and on a leash at all times.
+Camping permits are required, and fees apply.
+A camping tag with your booking number must be displayed at your campsite.
+You can access the park from its southern entrance by taking the Gympie-Woolooga Road and turning right into Diggins Road and onto Greendale Road.
 Follow the signs to the camping and day-use area.